About Science Forum 2018

 - Interactions between increasing staple crop productivity, resilience to climate change, improving nutrition and sustaining agro-biodiversity

-Water – Energy - Food nexusInteractions between water, energy and food
+Grappling with complex systems: the water – energy - food nexusInteractions between water, energy and food